JeremiahDMoore/crypto-dashboard/README.md

 # Crypto Dashboard
-## Simple tool for researching crypto currencies
+## Tool for researching crypto currencies
-<p>Simple web app for researching cryptocurrencies.
+<p>Web app for researching cryptocurrencies.
 Links to news and other resources for you to DYOR.
 Marquee at the bottom to gently remind you to be a smart investor.
 Top stories of the day in the crypto space, cryptocurrency converter using real time prices.
 Resource links to graphs, charts, event calendar, etc.</p>

 <p>Made with Node, React, Axios.
 There is no database connected and no user data is stored.
 I plan on expanding this project to add more functionality in the future.</p>